 - Our honest approach.
 We are very clear about the demands of climbing Aconcagua, (see letter from Willi Prittie).
 If you call our office and say "Hey, I've climbed Kilimanjaro," we will be frank about the need for a higher level of climbing skill.
 We go to great lengths to educate and prepare our climbers.
 Aconcagua is a serious, rigorous climb, and being properly prepared is of primary importance.

 - We use four camps instead of three, which includes a second High Camp.
 Alpine Ascents pioneered a second High Camp, our Camp IV, at 20,600 feet.
 This extra camp helps prepare for our final summit bid and is one of the main factors in our incredibly high summit success rate.
 Other companies have followed our lead.

 - Guides.
 Alpine Ascents carefully selects each Aconcagua guide team.
 Only guides who have co-led past ascents of Aconcagua (i.e., trained with an experienced guide) lead each team.
 Our guide staff is the most experienced on the mountain.
+(Most of our guides are US based Alpine Ascents guides with a few hand selected local guides).
 We are committed to running small groups (usually six to 10 climbers) and providing two or three guides, based on team size.